Lenovo ThinkPhone by Motorola brings business convenience in a flagship phone

-(Pocket-lint) - Just as leaks predicted ahead of the official launch, Lenovo has launched a new smartphone at CES, leveraging the historic 'Think' brand 30 years after the original ThinkPad.
+Just as leaks predicted ahead of the official launch, Lenovo has launched a new smartphone at CES, leveraging the historic 'Think' brand 30 years after the original ThinkPad.
 The result: the ThinkPhone by Motorola.

 Speaking broad strokes, the ThinkPhone is a fairly standard flagship phone with software and design enhancements created to make the most of enterprise situations and workplaces.